-Healing Ward is used as more of an ‘oh shit’ heal if someone is low on health.
+Healing Ward (if being used) is used as more of an ‘oh shit’ heal if someone is low on health.
 Usually, I reserve it for when Crown is getting focused.
 If you prefer, you can use Living Trellis as your ‘oh shit’ heal instead.
 Nature’s Embrace while primarily used more for its movement utility can also be used to help to give a low health player extra heals.
 Just be ready to roll dodge (and use Deceptive Predator to get) out of the group.

 Since Healing Thicket has a pretty low ultimate cost (92), you can use it pretty liberally, But typically, I use it on rams, pushing through breaches, Keep flag cap turtling (cause oil dumps and high incoming damage) or when a bomber or group is pushing into my group.
 So basically when you know there’s going to be a lot of incoming damage.
 You’ll be able to predict this better with experience.